robin-raymond/zax.io/casting.md

 u8CastIgnorePanic := value unsafe as U8 // `unsafe as` will ignore overflow and
                                         // any value overflow is truncated

-// Converting from a `WString`to a `String` is not always safe
+// Converting from a `WideString`to a `String` is not always safe
 // (but this case is safe)
 string := w'hello' as String

 // An unsafe conversion will cause a compilation error stringError := w'this embedded literal "' h'16f' \
-               w'" is not convertible' as WString
+               w'" is not convertible' as WideString

-// converting from a `String` to a `WString` is always safe string := 'always safe no matter what value' wString := string as WString
+// converting from a `String` to a `WideString` is always safe string := 'always safe no matter what value' wideString := string as WideString

-// Converting from a `Utf8String` to a `WString` can cause runtime
+// Converting from a `Utf8String` to a `WideString` can cause runtime
 // panic errors if the value contains an illegal sequence utf8String := utf8'© Snowman Industries (☃)'

 // This can overflow and cause panic if the utf8 contains
-// illegal sequences (but won't in this case) wString := utf8String as WString
+// illegal sequences (but won't in this case) wideString := utf8String as WideString

 // Any overflows will be ignored and will not cause panic for an
 // illegal sequences
-wString := utf8String unsafe as WString
+wideString := utf8String unsafe as WideString

 wideString := w'Runtime value with a non-ascii value "' h'16f' w'" is not ' \